campaign-icon

 The Team Reality

-Building this is not a single skill set.
+Building context infrastructure is not a single skill set.
+It requires:

 Factor Build In-House Buy Context OS